 1. Open standards and preferably open source application platform with well defined and documented APIs.

-2. Flexibility for integration with third party systems, backend database, and core buy clonazepam canada application logic.
+2. Flexibility for integration with third party systems, backend database, and core application logic.

 3. High availability and fault tolerance support.